Sara Kaljuvee

-Sara Kaljuvee (born February 7, 1993) is a Canadian rugby sevens and fifteens player.
-In 2016, she was named to Canada's first ever women's rugby sevens Olympic Team (TR).
+Sara Lynn Kaljuvee (born February 7, 1993) is a Canadian rugby sevens and fifteens player.
+She won a bronze medal at the 2016 Summer Olympics, and competed for Canada at the delayed 2021 Rugby World Cup.

+Rugby career

+2015–19

+In 2016, Kaljuvee was named to Canada's first ever women's rugby sevens Olympic Team.
 She is a two time gold medalist at the 2015 Pan American Games and the 2019 Pan American Games in Lima, Peru as a member of the Canada women's national rugby sevens team.

 Kaljuvee was a part of the first ever women's Commonwealth Games tournament in 2018.
 She was also a member of the 2018 Sevens World Cup Team.

+2022–23

 In 2022, Kaljuvee was selected and competed as the starting center in Canada's fifteens squad for the Rugby World Cup in New Zealand.
-Kaljuvee scored a try against Fiji in a warm-up match before the World Cup.
+She scored a try against Fiji in a warm-up match before the World Cup.

+Kaljuvee was named in Canada's traveling squad for the 2023 Pacific Four Series.
+She started in her sides Pacific Four loss to the Black Ferns, they went down 21–52.

+In 2023, Kaljuvee featured in the Premier Rugby Sevens tournament for the Pittsburgh Steeltoes.